 - Strain the blossom water into several smaller sterilized jars with lids.

-- Store in a cool dark location such as the refrigerator.
+Once the water has been made, store the bottles in a cool dark location such as the refrigerator.